 That is our plan.
 We are currently building our 119th Season right now, but there are still significant unknowns.
 The best way to think about this is that we will likely phase into traditional presentations as the year progresses, with an emphasis on in-theatre performances in the Spring of 2022.
 Along with Purdue’s leadership and the Protect Purdue Health Center, we’re making sure the priorities of a residential collegiate experience are in place first, and then we’ll work to gradually include broader audience populations as it is safe to do so.

 Allow me to make a candid point here: it will be essential for audiences to signal their desire to return.
 While survey data that reflect audiences’ potential desire will be helpful, we’ll need to measure this principally by the traffic at the box office.
 I’m sorry to paint this so simply—but this will definitely be a moment for arts and culture lovers to put their values into action.
 Ticket purchases will make a powerful difference, so we invite you to respond with your ticket order when we launch our 2021-2022 Season!

 Sadly, traditionally staged performances with live audiences are not possible at the moment, and in our work to support the Protect Purdue Pledge, we are not inviting guests to campus at this time for the benefit of our students.
-Of course, most artists, ensembles, and productions are on hiatus, as well, as the health, artistic, logistic, and financial feasibility of this work doesn’t pass any reasonable tests.

 Just like you, we’re eagerly following the science and watching the progress on vaccine approvals, distribution, and administration.
 Everything hinges on herd immunity as the first order of business, and a close second for us at Purdue will be the decision to re-open the campus to visitors while also resuming traditional classroom usage that restores schedule availability to our performance venues.